 We usually introduce new vegetables at playtime so they view it as a treat.
 Our guinea pigs can then take their time sniffing it and giving it a thorough check over before attempting a little nibble!

 If you have a guinea pig that is particularly fussy when it comes to food then it’s a great idea to make new foods fun.
 Hiding vegetables in their favourite hiding place is a fun but effective way of getting them to take that first bite.
-There are also specially designed treat holder that make your guinea pig tap into their foraging instincts to hunt down the hidden vegetable.
+There are also specially designed treat balls that make your guinea pig tap into their foraging instincts to hunt down the hidden vegetable.

 An important point to remember is that guinea pigs need access to fresh water all the time.
 A guinea pig that is dying of dehydration won’t drink dirty water so ensure your guinea pigs water bowl is cleaned and refreshed regularly.
 Bottles are an easy way to keep their water clean.
 Ensure you check the metal drinking spout is in working order every time you change their water.